 This charity idea came about to put food on the tables of families in need on Christmas Day.
 1,250 baskets are delivered on 23 December, and volunteers are needed to put the baskets together, and to drive and deliver them.
 Find out about Christmas 2018 (on Sunday 23 December) volunteering opportunities here.

 This homeless shelter in Islington is open all year round, and is completely free for those who need it.
 As with all shelters, demand is higher in the winter, and people are needed for shifts.
 Tasks include cleaning, cooking, serving food and talking to guests.
 Find out more here.

 Hackney Winter Night Shelter

-The Whitechapel Mission often receives as many as 300 visitors a day during the yuletide period, and it needs a determined group of volunteers to provide for all these guests.
+The Whitechapel Mission receives as many as 300 visitors a day during December, and it needs a willing group of volunteers to provide for all these guests.
 You'll be providing not only warm food, but a touch of warmth in the lives of those less fortunate — truly in the spirit of the Christmas holiday.

 Salvation Army churches are busy at Christmas, running the annual Christmas toy appeal as well as hosting night shelters.
 You may be needed to sort through donated toys and gifts, serve festive meals or help out in other ways at night shelters.
 Contact your nearest Salvation Army church to find out more.